 St Georges Cathedral in Cape Town South Africa

 66% Plum Red, 20% Brown Antique, 14% Country Brown machinemade clay tiles

-A blend of Mixed blue handmade tiles on a selfbuild in OXON
+A blend of mixed blue handmade tiles on a selfbuild in Oxfordshire

 Staffordshire Blue and Dark Heather handmade tiles